Training Manual

 Practice Exercise

-4. Click on any product card in the grid.
+4. Click on any product tile.

 Knowledge Check